Quotient gradings and the intrinsic fundamental group: Preliminaries

 \begin{definition} A {\it graded ideal} of a group-graded algebra~\eqref{eq:algebragrading} is a graded submodule of the two-sided free module $\mathcal{A}_{}.$ In other words, it is a two-sided ideal $I$ of $\mathcal{A}_{}$ satisfying

-A graded algebra is {\it graded-simple} if it admits no non-trivial graded ideals. \end{definition} The following is an important observation. \begin{theorem} (see e.g. \cite[Theorem 2.3']{CM}, \cite[\S A.$1$]{NVO82}) Any group-grading of a semisimple finite-dimensional algebra admits a decomposition as a direct sum of graded-simple algebras. \end{theorem} Twisted $G$-gradings, as well as gradings which are induced from twisted gradings, are natural examples of $G$-simple gradings.
-The converse is also true due to \begin{theorem} \cite[Theorem 5.1]{MR1941224},\cite[Theorem 3]{MR2488221} Any $\Gamma$-simple grading class of a finite-dimensional complex algebra is of the form $[x(\C^{\alpha}G)]$, i.e. it is induced by some $x\in\N[\Gamma]$ from a twisted grading $\C^{\alpha}G$ for some subgroup $G<\Gamma$ and $\alpha \in Z^2(G,\C ^*)$. \end{theorem} The \textit{elementary} part $x\in\N[\Gamma]$ and the \textit{fine} part $\C^{\alpha}G$ of the simple grading in Theorem \ref{BSZ} are determined up to certain equivalence relation, see \cite[Theorem 2.20]{GS16}.
+A graded algebra is {\it graded-simple} if it admits no non-trivial graded ideals. \end{definition} The following is an important observation. \begin{theorem} (see e.g. \cite[Theorem 2.3']{CM}, \cite[\S A.$1$]{NVO82}) Any group-grading of a semisimple finite-dimensional algebra admits a decomposition as a direct sum of graded-simple algebras. \end{theorem} TGA gradings, as well as gradings which are induced from such gradings, are natural examples of $G$-simple gradings.
+The converse is also true due to \begin{theorem} \cite[Theorem 5.1]{MR1941224},\cite[Theorem 3]{MR2488221} Any $\Gamma$-simple grading class of a finite-dimensional complex algebra is of the form $[x(\C^{\alpha}G)]$, i.e. it is induced by some $x\in\N[\Gamma]$ from a TGA grading $\C^{\alpha}G$ for some subgroup $G<\Gamma$ and $\alpha \in Z^2(G,\C ^*)$. \end{theorem} The \textit{elementary} part $x\in\N[\Gamma]$ and the \textit{fine} part $\C^{\alpha}G$ of the simple grading in Theorem \ref{BSZ} are determined up to a certain equivalence relation in \cite[Corollary 2.22]{EK13} (see also \cite[Theorem 2.20]{GS16}).

-By Theorem \ref{AW} and Theorem \ref{BSZ}, any group grading of a complex semisimple algebra is obtained from twisted gradings by direct sums and inductions.
-More explicitly, any grading class $[\mathcal{G_A}]$ of a finite-dimensional semisimple complex algebra $\mathcal{A}$ by a group $\Gamma$ is a direct sum of, say, $l$ simply-graded classes, each of which are induced from twisted grading classes.
+By Theorem \ref{AW} and Theorem \ref{BSZ}, any group grading of a complex semisimple algebra is obtained from TGA gradings by direct sums and inductions.
+More explicitly, any grading class $[\mathcal{G_A}]$ of a finite-dimensional semisimple complex algebra $\mathcal{A}$ by a group $\Gamma$ is a direct sum of, say, $l$ simply-graded classes, each of which are induced from TGA grading classes.
 That is, for every $i=1,\cdots,l$ there exist \begin{enumerate} \item a subgroup $G_i< \Gamma,$ supporting the fine part of the $i$-th summand, \item a 2-cocycle $\alpha_i\in Z^2(G_i,\C^*),$ and \item an element $x_i\in \N [\Gamma]$, responsible for the elementary part of the $i$-th summand, \end{enumerate} decomposing $[\mathcal{G_A}]$ as \eqref{generalsum}.